-The European Central Bank faces a thorny dilemma and potential charges of discrimination from Italy over maintaining its quantitative easing programme next year.
+The European Central Bank faces a thorny dilemma and possible charges of discrimination from Italy over maintaining its quantitative easing programme next year.

 Important technical changes in allocating reinvestment of national central banks’ maturing bond holdings in 2019 could exacerbate Italy’s dispute with the European Commission over Rome’s looser-than-promised budgetary policy.

 More generally, a looming row with the eurosceptic Italian government could focus further unwelcome attention on the now built-in – and apparently self-perpetuating – north-south divide in economic and monetary union.
 The ECB leadership recognises this issue is a powerful and possibly incendiary source of discontent within the single currency.

 Potential squabbles centre on the quinquennial recalculation of the ECB’s ‘capital key’, scheduled to come into force on 1 January, which governs the relative weights of individual countries in 19-member EMU.
 These changes reflect – and may in future aggravate – long-running differences over different countries’ benefits and disadvantages from euro membership.